iluvjava/Maths/AMATH 584/Arnoldi Iterations.md

 prereq: [[Modified GS Process]]
 The iterations share the same algorithm structure as the modified GS process.
-prereq: [[Eigen Decomposition Algo 2]], Take a look at the Hessenberg Similarity Transform.
+prereq: [[Eigen Decomp (Hessenberg Transform)]], Take a look at the Hessenberg Similarity Transform.

 ---